7015-01. SEA Coaching IWRM Rwanda

 The request for coaching was preceded by a request from the Netherlands Embassy in Kigali for an independent advice on SEA for IWRM in 2012.
 At that stage, the IWRM support programme was not yet formulated and its scope not yet known.
 An NCEA working group visited Rwanda and published an advisory report entitled 'Scoping advice for Dutch IWRM support programme in Rwanda', in January 2013.
 This advice contains recommendations for SEA at different levels: for the support programme itself, for the national water resources master plan, and for catchment plans.
 These recommendations continue to form an input to the current coaching trajectory.

-More recently, in preparation for SEA for catchment planning, RNRA has asked NCEA to also conduct a quick scan of the National Water Resources Master Plan, to assess the integration of environmental and sustainable development concerns and to know whether relevant water services were taken into account in a consistent way.
+In preparation for SEA for catchment planning, RNRA has asked NCEA to also conduct a quick scan of the National Water Resources Master Plan, to assess the integration of environmental and sustainable development concerns and to know whether relevant water services were taken into account in a consistent way.

 The ‘Quick Scan (Review) of the National Water Resources Master Plan for Rwanda, draft January 2014’ , dated August 4, 2015, has been submitted as a memorandum of the NCEA to the Director of the Water Department at RNRA.

 Throughout 2016, the NCEA acted as facilitator and coach in steps of the scoping process for four catchment plans/SEA.
 A roadmap for the SEA was developed and stakeholder consultations conducted.
 After scoping was concluded, the NCEA's coaching work ended while RNRA and Dutch consultants started work on the assessment phase itself.